 Click Search to list all subdomains and trusted infrastructure.

-To monitor changes, click Monitor on the Explore screen, specify a Monitor Name and Description, and save.
+To monitor changes, click Monitor on the Explore screen, specify a Monitor Name and Description, and then click Save.
 Monitors run every 24 hours, sending email alerts for new results.

 Locate expired certificates to maintain trust